SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 - magnesium tinder rod

 - emergency whistle

 - 1/4″, 5/16″, 3/8″, 7/16″ hex wrenches

 The Survival Companion Pro lends itself to all sorts of tasks.
-For me its about the fire redundancy of the ferro and magnesium rods that make this tool shine.
+For me, it’s about the fire redundancy of the Ferro and magnesium rods that make this tool shine.
 The whistle is a great tool to have on hand as well.
 Also, the carbide blade sharpener is a terrific addition especially if you have no other option for honing and sharpening blades.
 Better carbide than a rock.

 After working with the tool for a few minutes I realized that this could be one of the best tools to give to your child.
 The Companion Pro gives your child the ability to carry around a James Bond style pocket tool that does not have a sharp blade attached to it.
-The items on this pocket tool are important and not just throwaway items to appease a child.
+The items on this pocket tool are important and not just throw away items to appease a child.
 Giving your child a whistle in the woods is very important.

 These two tools are survival gadgets.
 There is no getting around that fact.
-The Survival Axe needs to be sharpened, but that is a skill you need practice on anyway.
+The Survival Axe needs to be sharpened, but that is a skill you need to practice anyway.
 Both tools deserve a place in your pack.
 I would encourage you not only to throw them in a bag but to take them out into the wild and really give them their due.

 Use your survival axe to complete tasks.
-Use the Survival Companion Pro to start fire.
+Use the Survival Companion Pro to start a fire.
 These are the survival version of multi-tools and the more you use them the better they will be to you!